 They discovered that the secret lied in figuring out how to get strangers to trust each other.
 So, why don’t we trust strangers?
 Why don’t you?
 Could be for multiple reasons… fear, lack of familiarity, the conditioning we’ve had growing up that tells us we should always be wary of strangers, bias towards a certain kind of people, our previous experiences, and more.

-Here’s how Airbnb overcame these hurdles, created a genius marketing strategy, and built a business on the principle of strangers trusting strangers.
+Here’s how Airbnb started, overcame these hurdles, created a genius marketing strategy, and built a business on the principle of strangers trusting strangers.

 The story of Airbnb’s beginnings is already an urban legend.
 Two design graduates – Joe Gebbia and Brian Chesky struggling to pay the rent open up their home to designers gathering in San Francisco for a conference.
-They rent out air mattresses in their living room and give their guests breakfast.
+They rent out air mattresses in their living room and give their guests a bed and breakfast.
 One wacky idea later, they realize this has the potential to be built into a business.
 Hello Airbnb!

 Energized with their idea, the designer duo reached out to their former flatmate to join them and help build a website for their business.
 They did, but there was just one booking that came in.
 They realized that no one believed in the idea of letting strangers into their homes, or for people living in strangers’ homes.